Dantesousa/cdda-mods/README.md

 # Dante's CDDA Mod Collection

-Personal mod collection for **Cataclysm: Dark Days Ahead**, created by Dante.
+Personal mod collection for **Cataclysm: Dark Days Ahead**, created by Me.

 All mods work with the latest stable version of CDDA.